Ugoboby/Ugoboby/README.md

 I love turning data into powerful game-changing tools.

 I work in the Gaming Industry, and I have  had the chance to work on various major titles.
 From simulation video games to FPS, I covered a wide range of genres.
-Currently I am working @QuanticDream, helping the team use insights to help in the development of titles.
+Currently, I am working @QuanticDream, helping the team use insights to help in the development of titles.

-I enjoy football ⚽, chess ♟️, and python 🐍 programing.
+I enjoy football ⚽, chess ♟️, and Python 🐍 programming.

+---

+**🔍 What I’m working on**

+- 🧠 Forecasting Models – Predicting player activity and performance
+- 🕵️ Data Insights – Uncovering hidden patterns to inform strategy
+- 🛠️ ML Pipelines – Automating scalable and reproducible workflows
+- 🧬 Experimentation – A/B testing and causal inference to validate impact